Sandipeyy/NepoScrape/README.md

 Before running this project, make sure you have:

-- Node.js (v18 or higher)
-- npm or bun package manager
 - A Firecrawl API key (for web scraping functionality)

 ## 🔑 Configuration